exakat/exakat-docs/Reference/Reports.rst

 Composer is a JSON report format.

-Composer depends on the following theme : Appinfo.
+Composer depends on the following rule : Appinfo.

 .. _report-dependency-wheel: